 At Springfield College, she studied Youth Development and Recreational Leadership.
 She has always had a passion for working with young people to ensure they are healthy both mentally and physically.
 She won the prestigious Senior of the Year award for her efforts on the court, in the classroom and working as a camp director for inner-city youth.

 Heidi started coaching while playing collegiality.
 She led her first team ever to a regional title and earned a bid to the Junior National Tournament when she was just 20 years old.
 After that, she was hooked and has been dedicated to being a constant student of the game, while teaching young women the skills and life lessons that come with it.

 It wasn’t until later in life that Jay developed a love for the game of volleyball.
-He now runs his own after school volleyball clinics, academies and leagues for elementary aged students in Pflugerville.
-Jay’s coached 20 straight volleyball seasons in the Round Rock PARD League.
-In those 20 seasons he’s led his teams to 19 conference championships with 18 consecutive conference championships.
-His most recent Highland Park Bulldog Pride team has a record of 72-0 in league play.
-They made it all the way to the championship in the 2017 TAAF 10U State Tournament and most recently were victorious in earning the title of 2018 TAAF 11U State Champions.
+He now runs his own after school volleyball clinics, academies, and leagues for elementary and middle school-aged students in Pflugerville.
+Jay coached 20 volleyball seasons (springs, summers, & falls) in the Select Round Rock PARD League.
+He led his teams to 19 conference championships with 18 consecutive championship victories.
+Before he joined Empower, his last 11U team ended a 4 year run with a record of 72-0 in league play.
+They were runners-up in the 2017 10U State Championship tournament and crowned 2018 TAAF 11U State Champions.

 Jay joined Empower Juniors in its inaugural 2018-19 season as the 12s Assistant Coach.
 He and Coach Heidi helped guide that team to 4 gold bracket championship appearances and maintained a consistent top 20 Lone Star ranking throughout the regular club season.
 In 2019-20 Jay moved up to coach with the 13s.
 In the last two tournaments, before the season abruptly ended, Jay helped advance the team to back-to-back gold bracket championship appearances.
 They ended with a top 30 Lone Star Region ranking.